smatechnologies/ibm-i-agent-docs/docs/message-management/screens.md

    - The format of this time field is HH:MM:SS (hours, minutes, seconds), and the default value that means "not used" includes the colons, as "00:00:00".
 To indicate midnight, use the value of 24:00:00.

     :::tip
-    The function of this field varies depending on the setting of the Link option (listed below), as follows
+    The function of this field varies depending on the setting of the Link option (listed below), as follows...
     :::
    - When the time field is NOT linked to the date field.
    - When the time is set to a valid value (00:00:01 - 24:00:00), a message will not be processed unless its issue time is less than, or equal to this time on a given day.
 However, if the start time is greater than the end time (and the end time is not zeros), this  indicates that the time frame crosses the midnight boundary into the next day, so the comparison logic is opposite, and the message time must be greater than or equal to this start time.